Aaditya1273/SkillFi/README.md

-# SkillFi - Web3 Freelance Marketplace
+# SkillFi - Web3 Freelance Marketplace:

 A decentralized freelance marketplace built with Next.js, Solidity, and PostgreSQL.